Liquids are categorized as Newtonian or non-Newtonian.

 Today many companies have installed in-line viscometers for process control purposes.
 A viscometer measures the viscosity at one shear rate.

-However, even if the viscosity at the chosen shear rate is constant and remains within the control range, it may represent very different liquids as seen in the figure: Three liquids, measured at a given shear rate have same shear stress and viscosity, but below and above this point they are very different.
+However, even if the viscosity at the chosen shear rate is constant and remains within the control range, it may represent very different liquids as seen in the figure: Three liquids, measured at a given shear rate have the same shear stress and viscosity, but below and above this point they are very different.

 In contrast, measuring with RheoStream will provide shear stress and viscosity values across a range, making it possible to differentiate the three liquids clearly.

 Many non-Newtonian liquids are also characterized by having Yield Stress.
 Yield stress means that when an increasing force is applied, the liquid does not start flowing until a certain threshold is surpassed.
 Or, in the example with the boat, you need to overcome a certain drag in the boat, before it starts moving.

 In classical laboratory rheology, there are many ways of measuring yield stress.
 One method is to model the flow curve (shear stress versus shear rate) in a linear model or in a model taking the curvature into account.
 Yield stress is found as one parameter in such a model.

 The same approach works with RheoStream – points on a flow curve are fitted to a model, giving a measure of yield stress (see also Keeping a coating process on track)